BLACK PANTHER Actress’s Christian Faith Saved Her from a “Very Dark Place”

 — Letitia Wright (@letitiawright) September 15, 2018

 Along with the success of BLACK PANTHER, Wright gained an Emmy nomination for an episode of BLACK MIRROR in which she guest starred.
 In the future, Wright will reprise her role as Shuri in the fourth AVENGERS movie along with the second BLACK PANTHER which is scheduled to start shooting early next year.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!